ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 In this command, `example_repcap_demo.redcap.csv` is the filename of the data dictionary that was exported from RedCap, `redcap.csv` is the file type of the inputted data dictionary, and heal-vlmd-from-redcap.csv is the filename chosen for the newly created HEAL-compliant data dictionary.

-Once this command executes, the generated HEAL-compliant data dictionary can be found in the `output/` folder along with error logs.
+Once this command executes, the generated HEAL-compliant data dictionary can be found in the `output/` folder along with error logs

 If you do not enter a `--description`, the tool will successfully generate a HEAL-compliant data dictionary, but it will produce the following error for the JSON format: